Jump to content

 VidPly Logo

-A modern, feature-rich media player written entirely in TypeScript and provided as an ES module with no dependencies.
+A modern, feature-rich media player, written entirely in TypeScript and provided as an ES module with no dependencies.
 It combines the best accessibility features of AblePlayer with the streaming capabilities of MediaElement.js.
 Fully internationalised with support for 5 languages and full WCAG 2.2 AA compliance.

 Live demos

-Try VidPly in action:
+Try out VidPly in action:

 Why VidPly?

-• No dependencies – Pure vanilla JavaScript / TypeScript, no frameworks required
+• No dependencies – Pure vanilla JavaScript/TypeScript, no frameworks required

 • Multilingual – Built-in translations for 5 languages with easy extensibility